samjones00/docs/docs/_documentation/grpc.md

 }
 ```

-The `[Id]` needs to be unique for all sub classes and must not conflict with base class field ids, so since AutoQuery Services share the same base-class, any user-defined `[Id(N)]` on AutoQuery Services needs to be unique across all your AutoQuery Services.
+The `[Id]` needs to be **unique across all Sub Types** and must not conflict with base class field ids, given AutoQuery Services share the same base-class,
+any user-defined `[Id(N)]` used needs to be **unique across all your AutoQuery Services**.

-Both ServiceStack's transparent or explicit `[Id]` approaches works nicely with the generic `GrpcServiceClient` where it allows calling the base and
+Both implicit or explicit `[Id]` inherited Types works nicely with the generic `GrpcServiceClient` where it allows calling the base and
-Sub Type properties on DTOs utilizing inheritance, e.g:
+Sub Type properties, e.g:

 ```csharp
 var response = await client.GetAsync(new QueryRockstars { Age = 27, Include = "Total" });
 ```

-Unfortunately usage of inheritance is [currently not compatible with protoc clients](https://github.com/protobuf-net/protobuf-net.Grpc/issues/50) so
+Unfortunately usage of inheritance is [currently not compatible with protoc clients](https://github.com/protobuf-net/protobuf-net.Grpc/issues/50)
-in order to call AutoQuery Services from protoc generated clients can utilize **Dynamic gRPC Requests** to execute any Service from an loosely-typed
+so in order to call AutoQuery Services from protoc generated clients you can utilize **Dynamic gRPC Requests** to execute any Service from an
-string dictionary.
+loosely-typed string dictionary.

 ### Dynamic gRPC Requests

 Dynamic Requests lets you to populate Request DTOs of gRPC Services with a `DynamicRequest` DTO in the same way as **QueryString** and **FormData**
-is used to populate a Request DTO, in this case `DynamicRequest` is just a Request DTO with a string dictionary:
+is used to populate a Request DTO, in this case `DynamicRequest` is just a Request DTO containing a string dictionary:

 ```csharp
 [DataContract]